-And, if you thought your pet does not require any sun protection, then discover the most common reasons why your dog needs sunscreen.
+And, if you think your pet does not require sun protection, discover the risk factors to understand the most common reasons why your dog needs sunscreen.

-Some dogs have naturally short hair and if your dog does and loves to enjoy beach parties or basking under the sun, then you should consider using sunscreen to protect your dog.
+Some dogs have naturally short hair, and if you have a short-haired dog breed who loves to enjoy beach parties or basking under the sun, you should consider using sunscreen to protect your dog.

-If you shave your dog’s coat in the summer, then you definitely need to pay attention to protecting your pup by considering how much time your dog spends under the sun.
-You might not be aware of the fact that short-haired dogs have a higher tendency to get sunburns compared to their more furry counterparts.
+If you shave your dog’s coat in the summer, you must protect your pup by considering how much time your dog spends under the sun.

-Has your dog undergone any surgery, is he bald or have a bare belly?
-If the answer to any of these is “YES,” your dog will definitely need sunscreen.
+Has your dog undergone any surgery?
+Is he bald or has a bare belly?
+If the answer to these is “YES,” your dog will need sunscreen.